BigPolarBear1/factorization/README.md

 Update: Ow yea, I just realized.
 I shouldnt just subtract quadratics with the same root, because if solving for 0 in the integers will only ever happen with one of the factors as root.. then this wouldnt work.
 However, it would still work mod m.. wait I am seeing something.. ok thank god it isn't just as simple as subtracting quadratics in the integers.
 But we have to do it mod m.. so a little bit more complicated, but I've figured out all the number theory to pull it off... lets see tomorrow.

+Update: OOOOH!
+Thats how you solve different moduli for 0 while keeping coefficients small and eventually solve for 0 in the integers!
+BY SUBTRACTING QUADRATICS and sieving similar to how I'm doing in the PoC.
+Eureka!
+I knew there was a way.
+I just had to think logically about it for a moment.
+Time to get to work tomorrow.